Saint Cecilia – Virgin & Martyr – November 22

 Rev. Bao Thai, 2015 – 2022; and Rev. Khoi Phan; 2022 – Present

 We remember with gratitude our founding pastors, parochial vicars, deacons, religious and generous parishioners who have built this beautiful parish and nurtured the seed of Catholic faith.
 May we continue to ask Our Lord to bless our priests, deacons, religious and faithful who have served our community tirelessly with its diversity of cultures and races for the greater honor and glory of God.
 We send our special thanks to Bishop Kevin Vann, Bishop of Orange, and his assistant Bishops for their love, prayer, support and care for us.
-Last but not least, we would like to wholeheartedly express our sincere thanks to the Church and School clergy, religious, staffs, faculties, parents and students, council members, ministry leaders, volunteers, benefactors and parishioners who have been immensely generous with their time, talent and treasure, and contributed towards its growth in various ways, especially during this time when we are in the middle of our 3 year pledge Capital Campaign for our new 2-story 9,936 square foot building for meeting rooms and music practice.
+Last but not least, we would like to wholeheartedly express our sincere thanks to the Church and School clergy, religious, staffs, faculties, parents and students, council members, ministry leaders, volunteers, benefactors and parishioners who have been immensely generous with their time, talent and treasure, and contributed towards its growth in various ways, especially during this time when we are in the middle of our Capital Campaign project building our new 2-story 9,936 square foot facility for meeting rooms and music practice.

 With the intercessions of Our Lady of Guadalupe and our patroness St. Cecilia, may God let our Anniversary be a year of joy and thanksgiving and a time to receive abundant graces in our journey towards the heavenly Promised Land.